lewis-steentjes/my-website/src/content/works/housing-map.md

 <br />
 </figure>

-**The Problem:** Popular platforms like [Homes.co.nz](https://homes.co.nz/) offer map views, but it can be tedious to glean important information (price, bedrooms, listing age) without tediously clicking through individual listings.
+**The Problem:** Popular platforms like [Homes.co.nz](https://homes.co.nz/) offer map views, but it can be tedious to glean important information (price, bedrooms, listing age) without having to tediously clicking through individual listings.

 ##### **My Solution:**